Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Druid.md

 7th level spell: `dice: 8d10`damage, and 25 ongoing damage; 15 ongoing on a miss.

-9th level spell: 10d12 damage, and 40 ongoing damage; 20 ongoing on a miss.
+9th level spell: `dice: 10d12` damage, and 40 ongoing damage; 20 ongoing on a miss.

 ###### How Things End (5th level)